-Physician Portion: Date
+Physician Portion: Da ate:

-My patient, for asthma.
+My patient, for asthma. ,

-He/She has been instructed in the inhaler, and should be allowed to
+he /her in school for use as directed.

 Physician's Signature

 Clinic Address: Address City/Town State

 Parent Portion:

 I give my daughter/son, , permission to carry

-his/her inhaler in s school to be used as
+his/her inhaler in school to be used as

-directed by his/her physician.
+directed by his/her physician

 Parent/Guardian Print Name Parent/Guardian Signature